amarno/api-docs/source/includes/shopper_activity/_cart_activity.md

 The API will also allow custom attributes to be passed in.
 These will be exposed within Drip just like [event properties](https://help.drip.com/hc/en-us/articles/115003737312-Event-Properties).

 For example, if your platform includes the concept of product tags, you can include a product_tag attribute in the JSON that can be used in a Drip automation or email [via Liquid](https://help.drip.com/hc/en-us/articles/115003737312-Event-Properties#access-properties).
-You can attach custom attributes either to event (top level object) or items.
+You can attach custom attributes either to events or their items.